foundator/link/README.md

 If you're using Maven, your directory structure could look like:

     /pom.xml                -> Maven project file
-    /src/main/resources/    -> Your static assets like HTML, images, etc.
+    /src/main/resources/    -> Your static assets like CSS, images, etc.
     /src/main/scala/        -> The above example code and other scala code.

 If you do follow this standard Maven convention,